yinazee/yinazee.github.io/_posts/2018-10-24-sync_-_rails_portfolio_project.markdown

        v.	$ git push –u origin master

-     *	Trouble shoot
+     *	Trouble shoot:

-            i.
-If you are unable to push:
+     * If you are unable to push:
-           1.	$ git pull
+     * $ git pull
-           2.	$ git push (if it still doesn’t work then do git push –f)
+     * $ git push (if it still doesn’t work then do git push –f)
-           3. Add your gems, copy a gemfile from a previous project
+     * Then finally copy the basic gemfile from a previous project and add your custom gems

 3. Follow this [lab](https://learn.co/tracks/full-stack-web-development-v6/rails/authentication/omniauth) to complete social media login
   To use login link: <%= link_to (‘Log in with Facebook!’, ‘/auth/facebook’) %>